A brain-machine interface composed of a series of computer chips and electrodes enables the human brain to operate a robotic arm by thought alone.

 That’s why having a multidisciplinary research team is so important, Boninger said.
 It’s also why he, Schwartz, and Weber still meet at the local bar from time to time, but now they include a host of other researchers from a variety of science and engineering disciplines.
 With so many different perspectives, he is hopeful that he will one day be able to offer patients a system that maximizes their independence.

 “This is going to happen by taking small steps,” Boninger said.
 “We may not get there in ten years.
 But we will get there eventually.”

-Kayt Sukel is a science writer based in Houston, Texas.
+Kayt Sukel is an independent technical writer based in Houston, TX.